The difference between CMYK and RGB

-One of the many things a graphic designer needs to know is when to use CMYK and RGB.
+One of the many things a graphic designer needs to know is the difference between CMYK and RGB.

 CMYK stands for cyan, magenta, yellow, and black.
 The reason black is abbreviated to K is because when plates were used the black plate was typically call the key plate because it included key information about the detail whereas RGB stands for red, green and blue.